microsoft/vscode-wiki/Roadmap.md

    - [ ] :runner: Provide an integrated 'Welcome' experience for extensions.
    - [ ] :runner: Investigate how to effectively inform users about new features provided by an extension update.
    - [ ] Extend our development tooling:
-      - [ ] Support for web worker extensions
+      - [ ] :runner: Support for web worker extensions
-      - [ ] Improve testing (unit testing and Playwright)
+      - [ ] :runner: Improve testing (unit testing and Playwright)
    - [ ] Extend our extension guidelines to not only cover UX, but also performance
    - [ ] Allow extension authors to integrate GH Sponsor information
    - [ ] Revisit the format of our extension author community call

 - Extension Publishing (See _Security_)
-   - [ ] Support for platform specific flavors of extensions.
+   - [x] Support for platform specific flavors of extensions.
    - [ ] Support publishing of signed extensions.
-   - [ ] Add support for verified publishers.
+   - [ ] :runner: Add support for verified publishers.

 ### Serviceability